-Prior to Implementation, verify that participant plan has been developed or updated by a professional forester.

-Prior to implementation, verify that participant plan has been developed or updated by a professional forester to include current species, cover type, and size class distribution for stands to be treated.

-Prior to implementation, verify that participant plan has been developed or updated by a professional forester to include current crop trees per acre, basal area per acre, trees per acre, between-tree spacing, or by any other appropriate and professionally accepted density or stocking protocol for stands to be treated.

-Prior to implementation, verify that participant plan has been developed or updated by a professional forester and includes desired crop trees per acre, basal area per acre, trees per acre, between-tree spacing, or by any other appropriate and professionally accepted density or stocking protocol for stands to be treated.

-Prior to implementation, verify that participant plan has been developed or updated by a professional forester and includes desired crop trees per acre, basal area per acre, trees per acre, between-tree spacing, or by any other appropriate and professionally accepted density or stocking protocol for stands to be treated.

-Prior to implementation, verify that participant plan has been developed or updated by a professional forester and identifies and retains preferred tree and understory species to achieve all planned purposes and landowner objectives to get from current to desired conditions for the stands to be treated.
-This would be part the silviculture prescription.
+- □ Prior to Implementation, verify that participant plan has been developed or updated by a professional forester. - Prior to implementation, verify that participant plan has been developed or updated by a professional forester to include species, cover type, and size class distribution for both current and desired stands to be treated. - Prior to implementation, verify that participant plan has been developed or updated by a professional forester to include crop trees per acre, basal area per acre, trees per acre, between-tree spacing, or by any other appropriate and professionally accepted density or stocking protocol for both current and desired stands to be treated. - Prior to implementation, verify that participant plan has been developed or updated by a professional forester and identifies and retains preferred tree and understory species to achieve all planned purposes and landowner objectives to get from current to desired conditions for the stands to be treated.
+This would be part the silviculture prescription. - Prior to implementation, assist the landowner, as needed, to delineate on a map the treatment areas and dates of treatment. - \Box During Implementation, verify any planned changes in plan will meet the enhancement criteria. - After Implementation, verify that the treatment has been completed and meets enhancement criteria.

-□ Prior to implementation, verify that participant plan has been developed or updated by a professional forester and uses available guidelines for species and species groups to determine spacing, density, size-class distribution, number of trees, and amount of understory species to be retained to get from current to desired conditions for the stands to be treated.
-This would be part the silviculture prescription.

-Prior to implementation, assist the landowner, as needed, to delineate on a map the treatment areas and dates of treatment.

-During Implementation, verify any planned changes in plan will meet the enhancement criteria.

-□ After Implementation, verify that the treatment has been completed and meets enhancement criteria.

-I have reviewed all required participant documentation and have determined the participant has implemented the enhancement and met all criteria and requirements.
+I have reviewed all require d participant do cumentation and have determined the parti cipant ha IS implemented the enhance ment and met a all criteria and requirem ents.